morria/google-calendar-electron/README.md

 # Building and Running

-To build the app use the Makefile.
+To build the app use the Makefile (Mac only).

 ```sh
 make